 Sustainable development is the purpose of planning.
-Communities need to be actively involved in the planning Objectives, process, which is not simply regulations and control but must become a proactive management of development.
-Targets & These overarching objectives inform specific objectives such as promotion of urban and rural regeneration, of local Indicators economies, of inclusive, healthy and safe communities Indicators economies, of inclusive, healthy and safe communities
+Communities need to be actively involved in the planning process, which is not simply regulations and control but must become a proactive management of development.
+These overarching objectives inform specific objectives such as promotion of urban and rural regeneration, of local economies, of inclusive, healthy and safe communities